fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-3. ### What is JSX?
+3. ### What are Views?

-    *JSX* is a XML-like syntax extension to ECMAScript (the acronym stands for *JavaScript XML*).
-Basically it just provides syntactic sugar for the `React.createElement()` function, giving us expressiveness of JavaScript along with HTML like template syntax.
+  Views is the fornt end of Laravel.

     In the example below text inside `<h1>` tag return as JavaScript function to the render function.